-However, a metric that won't appear on the balance sheet, but is critical to the success of any business, is the measure of productivity.
+A metric that won't appear on the balance sheet, but is critical to the success of any business, is the measure of productivity.
 Productivity is the output of your team over a given period.
-If you're able to increase productivity, you're able to produce more work, deliver more value for your clients, pitch for more new business, and outpace competition.
+If you're able to use your team better, you're able to produce more work, deliver more value for your clients, pitch for more new business, and outpace the competition.

-As we kick off the new year we figured it's a good time to share a few of these traits and tips on how you can apply them to your own business.
+Check out these traits and tips to see how you can apply them to your own business.

-01. Limit the number of different tasks your team work on
+01. Limit the number of different tasks your team works on

-There are many studies that have been done regarding the negative effects of switching between different tasks on productivity.
+Many studies have been done regarding the negative effects of switching between different tasks on productivity.
 Allow your team members long, concentrated stretches to complete projects, limit switches between tasks, and you'll find they can achieve more.
-Let's leave the term 'multi-tasking' back in 2015 where it belongs.
+Let's leave the term 'multi-tasking' behind.

 02. Block out time for no interruptions